recommended

 Project layout

-research-agent/ agent.py # subclass A2AAgent, decorate methods with @skill a2a.yaml # name, version, entrypoint module:Class requirements.txt # whatever your agent imports
+research-agent/ agent.py # subclass A2AAgent, decorate methods with @a2a.tool a2a.yaml # name, version, entrypoint module:Class requirements.txt # whatever your agent imports frontend/ # optional React/Vite app when --frontend react

-a2a.yaml is the only piece of config you maintain.
-The control plane derives everything else from the agent class declaration (resources, scopes, MCP routing).
+a2a.yaml is the only config you maintain.
+The control plane derives the rest from the agent class declaration.

-Declare what your agent needs on the class.
-The deploy flow surfaces missing values up-front instead of failing at first request.
+Declare what the agent needs on the class.
+Deploy flow surfaces missing values up-front instead of failing at first request.

 class Research(A2AAgent):